pil0706/Map_blog/_posts/2019-06-21-Label Placement.md

 <br>
 <br>
 What I tried was researching the 'Asian' way of geography (풍수지리),<br>
-also known as Feng Shui (in chinese).<br>
+also known as Feng Shui (in Chinese).<br>
 <br>
-Mostly, the Asian way of geography is focused on location-allcation,<br>
+Mostly, the Asian way of geography is focused on location-allocation,<br>
 such as 'Where is the best location for my ancestors' graveyard' or 'Where is the best location for a house'
 <br>
 <br>